ga4gh/vrs/docs/source/terms_and_model/variation.rst

 * The Allele entity is based on Sequence and is intended to be used for intragenic and extragenic variation.
 Alleles are not explicitly associated with genes or other features.
-* Alleles may have multiple representations on the same Sequence type due to shifting (aka shuffling, normalization).
-Fully resolving such equivalences is beyond the scope of the first phase of this specification.
 * Biologically, referring to Alleles is typically meaningful only in the context of empirical alternatives.
 For modelling purposes, Alleles may exist as a result of biological observation or